Aloysia citrodora

 Aloysia citrodora, lemon verbena, is a species of flowering plant in the verbena family Verbenaceae, native to South America.
 Other common names include lemon beebrush.
 It was brought to Europe by the Spanish and the Portuguese in the 17th century and cultivated for its oil.

 Description

 Lemon verbena is a perennial shrub or subshrub growing to 2–3 m high.
 The 8 cm, glossy, pointed leaves are slightly rough to the touch and emit a strong lemon scent when bruised (hence the Latin specific epithet citrodora—lemon-scented).

 Sprays of tiny purple or white flowers appear in late spring or early summer, although potted lemon verbenas may not flower.
 It is evergreen in tropical locations, but is sensitive to cold, losing leaves at temperatures below 0 °C (32 °F), although the wood is hardy to −10 °C (14 °F).
 Pruning is recommended in spring to encourage a bushy form.
 Due to its many culinary uses, it is widely listed and marketed as a plant for the herb garden.
+Researchers have identified anxiolytic effects in rat models.